pauldambra/blog_source/README.md

 ## Manual Spell checking runs

-markdown spellchecker is an awesome tool.
-To run it in interactive mode:
+Uses "markdown spellchecker" - an awesome tool.
+To run it in its interactive mode:

 ```bash
  node_modules/.bin/mdspell _posts/*.md \